semidark/kicli/docs/implementation-plan.md

 | Plugins, Windows, theming, clipboard, etc   |   -    |   -    |   -    |   -    |   ☑️    |

 (Check ☑️ as features are delivered.)

 ---

-## Known Non-Goals / Deferrals

-- No graphical/modal GUIs or IDE code editing
-- No SSH, package manager, or remote/cluster integration
-- No embedded LLM inference: always relies on user-supplied endpoint
-- No telemetry, analytics, or silent outbound network calls—ever

----